lwfinger/rtw88/README.md

 RTW8822BU, RTW8822CU, RTW8821CU, and RTW8723DU (All USB)
 RTW8822BS, RTW8822CS, RTW8821CS, and RTW8723DS  (All SDIO)

-The SDIO drivers have not yet been included in the kernel, but they appear to work and are now included here to help with testing.

 If you are looking for a driver for chips such as RTL8188EE, RTL8192CE, RTL8192CU, RTL8192DE, RTL8192EE, RTL8192SE, RTL8723AE, RTL8723BE, or RTL8821AE,
 these should be provided by your kernel.
 If not, then you should go to the Backports Project (https://backports.wiki.kernel.org/index.php/Main_Page) to obtain the necessary code.

-This repo has been brought up to date with the kernel code on May 07, 2023.

 Please let me know of build problems.